 2. Engage Pickleball Encore MX 6.0 – Best Sweet Spot

-Engage Pickleball Encore MX 6.0 is a lighter version of Head Ti S6 Tennis Racquet with quite similar power and feel.
+Engage Pickleball Encore MX 6.0 is a lighter version of the Head Ti S6 Tennis Racquet with quite similar power and feel.

 Core and the Surface:

 The Engage Pickleball Encore MX 6.0 comes with the ‘ControlPro’ Polymer core, sandwiched in a FiberTEK surface.
-Its fast deliveries and baseline back-to-back volleys elevated it to become the best pickleball paddles for championship plays.
-None of us compete with Robby, the aggressive on our team, when he equips this paddle because it multiplies the power and speed too much that his shots often become unplayable.
+Its fast deliveries and baseline back-to-back volleys elevated it to become the best pickleball paddle for championship plays.
+None of us compete with Robby, the aggressive on our team when he equips this paddle because it multiplies the power and speed too much that his shots often become unplayable.
 Despite the power and rigidity of the paddle, it doesn’t sacrifice the control compartment, thanks to the enlarged sweet spot and elongated handles.

 The core in the paddle is structured with a wide-cell polymer honeycomb with extra thickness compared to the previous MX model, making it more consistent to hold and manage the ball better.
 It also increases the control factor.
 Onto that, the surface is made of fiber that further intensifies the power of the paddle.
 We’re a fan of hard drives and overhead smashes of this paddle.
 Plus, it doesn’t sound much, despite being made of fiber.
 It hardly has a <40 dBa in a noisy environment.

 Shape and size: